open-component-model/ocm-website/content/en/mpas/getting_started.md

 Once the pull request is merged, `Flux` will detect the changes and deploy the application to the cluster.

 After a moment the `ProductDeployment` should be deployed successfully.
-It is possible to verify with the command:
+It is possible to verify this with the command:

 ```bash
 k describe productDeployment -n mpas-podinfo-application